 These behaviors are not what you want.

-To avoid this, you need to bond and train the bearded dragon to come.
+You need to bond and train the bearded dragon to come to avoid this.

 This training is a vital part of your bearded dragon’s happiness.

 If it isn’t comfortable with you, it can’t be happy.

 You’re a big part of your pet’s life.